xavierdechamps/Live_camera_Opencv/README.md

 * libopencv_xphoto (enables features from xphoto)
 * libzbar (enables decryption of barcodes and QR codes)

-If you don't have these libraries inside your OpenCV installation directory, just comment the top lines in the file [Video.pro](SRC/Video.pro).
+If you don't have these libraries, just comment the top lines in the file [Video.pro](SRC/Video.pro).
 If you have the objdetect library, a face-detetection cascade from OpenCV is also required.
-In this program the face-detection cascade file is hard-coded as opencv-4.3.0/data/haarcascades/haarcascade_frontalface_default.xml in the file [mainwindow.cpp](SRC/mainwindow.cpp).
+In this program the face-detection cascade file is hard-coded as "opencv-4.3.0/data/haarcascades/haarcascade_frontalface_default.xml" in the file [capturevideo.cpp](SRC/capturevideo.cpp).
 This path must be adapted according to your installation.
 The ZBar library must also be compiled in order to be able to decode the barcodes / QR codes.
 For this library to function, it is not mandatory to compile ZBar with gtk, python or qt4 options enabled (only the headers and the library are required, not the executable).

+You must have Qt5 in order to fully take advantage of multithreading.
+If you only have Qt4, please download version 1.0 of this program.

 Your C++ compiler must accept c++11 directives.